Call3 – Bringing Lessons Learned to Life

 Maximum benefit is derived from Call3 when the project teams are still working for the organization, or are on friendly enough terms to reach out to for a Call3 session.
 Temporary resources and project teams should be encouraged to create a Call3 pack before they leave the project, or when they leave the organization.
 The PMO would be responsible for initiating the process in this instance, asking individuals to imagine it is a year down the line and they are answering the phone to a new PM starting a similar project.
 What would they say?
 What advice would they impart?
 What battle scars would they talk about?
 To help them get away from presenting something dry and sanitized, think of the scene in Jaws where they all compare scars: it needs to be unpolished to be valuable; the emotion and passion need to be there.
 It is important that the PMO does not attempt to ‘clean up’ the responses, or get the content signed off – raw advice is what you are after.

 Ken Burrell has good advice about the format.
 He advocates a personally-delivered presentation or video.
 I’ll leave it to him to tell you all about it in his excellent post on the subject over at the PMOFlashMob site.

-How to PMOs ensure the Call3 process is followed?
+How do PMOs ensure the Call3 process is followed?

 Have you applied Call3 in your organization?

-If so, I'd love to hear how you got on.
+If so, I’d love to hear your success stories.
 Share your own Call3 war stories in the comments box below!